CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .

-4. The Calculations Section- For the Sample Component, the calculation section is written so that the application simply generates random numbers.
+4. *The Calculations Section* For the Sample Component, the calculation section is written so that the application computes PET according to the Hargreaves formula.

 .. figure:: ./images/Tutorial03/preform.png